Anniymm/XMLS/README.md

 # ❗XML Files Validator

 This project provides tools to clean XML files by removing comments and blank lines.
-It includes two Python scripts to handle these tasks.
+It includes two different Python scripts to handle these tasks.

 ## Getting Started